Kendall Jenner Praises Mother Kris, Older Sisters For Their Hard Work On International Women’s Day

 “You just have to be honest with yourself, and take a look at what you think your qualities are, and where your talent might lie,” she said.

 Later on the episode, Kourtney discussed why she became a hustler so early in life and why it was so important for her to bring Khloe into her business ventures.
-Check out the full International Women’s Day episode of ZAZA World Radio and more on Beats 1 on Apple Music.
+Check out the full International Women’s Day episode of ZAZA World Radio and more Beats 1 radio shows on Apple Music.